Eric-hack/airbnb-clone-project/README.md

 - A **booking** is linked to one **property** and one **user**.
 - A **booking** can have one associated **payment**.
 - A **property** can have multiple **reviews**, each written by different users.

+## Feature Breakdown

+### API Documentation
+The backend APIs are documented using the OpenAPI standard, ensuring clarity, consistency, and ease of integration with external systems.
+Django REST Framework provides a comprehensive RESTful API for CRUD operations, while GraphQL offers a flexible and efficient query mechanism for interacting with the backend.

+### User Authentication
+Endpoints: `/users/`, `/users/{user_id}/`
+This feature allows new users to register, authenticate securely, and manage their profiles.
+It ensures that access to resources is protected and user sessions are properly maintained.

+### Property Management
+Endpoints: `/properties/`, `/properties/{property_id}/`
+Hosts can create, update, retrieve, and delete property listings through this feature.
+It enables users to showcase available accommodations with essential details like location, pricing, and availability.

+### Booking System
+Endpoints: `/bookings/`, `/bookings/{booking_id}/`
+This feature enables guests to make, update, and manage bookings for properties.
+It tracks check-in and check-out details, ensuring a smooth reservation process for both guests and hosts.

+### Payment Processing
+Endpoints: `/payments/`
+Handles financial transactions associated with bookings.
+It ensures that payments are securely processed, tracked, and linked to reservations, improving trust and accountability on the platform.

+### Review System
+Endpoints: `/reviews/`, `/reviews/{review_id}/`
+Allows users to post and manage reviews for properties they have stayed at.
+This helps build credibility for hosts and provides valuable feedback for future guests.

+### Database Optimizations
+Indexing and caching strategies are implemented to improve database performance.
+Indexes speed up data retrieval for frequently accessed queries, while caching reduces database load by serving repeated requests from memory.